Comparisons12 min read

 Pricing & Value for Small Business

-Honestly, this one requires some nuance.
-Pipedrive is more predictably affordable for pure sales use.
+This one requires some nuance.
+Pipedrive is more predictably affordable if you're purely focused on sales.
 A 5-person team on Pipedrive Advanced pays roughly $170/month.
-That same team on HubSpot Sales Hub Professional pays around $500/month — nearly 3x the cost for comparable sales functionality.
+That same team on HubSpot Sales Hub Professional pays around $500/month — nearly 3x the cost for basically the same sales functionality.

-But here's the catch: if your small business would otherwise be paying separately for email marketing software, a landing page builder, and a chatbot tool, HubSpot's bundles can actually represent better value.
-Run the numbers for your specific stack before deciding.
+But here's the thing: if you'd otherwise be paying separately for email marketing software, a landing page builder, and a chatbot, HubSpot's bundled pricing might actually work out better.
+Do the math for your specific stack before deciding.

 Scenario Pipedrive Cost HubSpot Cost